shalanah/inapp-debugger/README.md

 # Mobile App Tests

-Tests as off Feb 7, 2024 using InAppDebugger.com.
+Tests as of Feb 7, 2024 using InAppDebugger.com.

 ## Android